Azulinho/cryptobot/README.md

 The bot saves a couple of files during execution, *.coins.pickle* and *.wallet.pickle*.
 These files contain the list of coins the bot bought and holds, and the different values for all those coins, things like maximum price, minimum price, dips, and tips.
+This setting specifies if that data should be discarded at boot time.

 ```
 NAUGHTY_TIMEOUT = 28800